Leaders pay respects to D-Day soldiers in Portsmouth | DW | 05.06.2019

 US President Donald Trump is expected to pay his respects in Portsmouth before heading to Ireland to continue his European tour.
 At a news conference on Tuesday, he honored "the heroes who laid down their lives to rescue civilization itself."

-"The bonds of friendship forged here and sealed in blood on those hallowed beaches will endure forever," he said.
+"The bonds of friendship forged here and sealed in blood on those hallowed beaches will endure forever," said Trump, who arrived in the UK on Monday a state visitthat included meeting with Queen Elizabeth and Prime Minister Theresa May.

-The US leader had arrived to the UK on Monday and met the UK Prime Minister Theresa May and the British Queen Elizabeth earlier this week.
-Trump and his wife Melania also toured the Churchill War Rooms, the UK government's underground command center during WWII.

 German Chancellor Angela Merkel, Canadian Prime Minister Justin Trudeau, and French President Emmanuel Macron will also attend the event in Portsmouth which would be hosted by May and the British queen.